-TASC Code ENG315117 TASC Level Level 3 TCE Points 15 TCE Standards Literacy Pre-requisites • CA or better in English Foundations 2 · above satisfactory Year 10 English and established essay writing skills
+TASC Code ENG315117

+TASC Level 3

+TCE Points 15

+TCE Standards Literacy

+- CA or better in English Foundations 2 - above satisfactory Year 10 English and established essay writing skills

-The English Level 3 course requires students to examine and analyse the ways in which ideas, themes and concepts are represented in a range of texts.
-Students will consider audience responses and varied interpretations of texts
+The English Level 3 course requires students to examine and analyse the ways in which ideas, themes and concepts are represented in texts.
+Students will consider audience responses and varied interpretations of texts.